 - Vonage - £11/month

 The suppliers listed above may be powerful enough for the very smallest businesses, but these sorts of contracts are unlikely to be enough whenever a larger capacity is required.

 ISDN Small Business Phone Lines

 An ISDN line, as mentioned in the list above, is a higher capacity option that can allow businesses to operate two lines consecutively.
-An upgrade from POTS, this sort of phone line is still not ideal if you have several staff working and needing to use the phone at the same time.
+An upgrade from POTS, but this sort of phone line is still not ideal if you have several staff working that all require to use the phone at the same time.

-Although ISDN quotes usually have to be tailored - with installation and other things considered in this price - it is possible to estimate a monthly cost of between £15 and £25.
-This price does match some of those listed above, so it is worth bearing in mind that you will need to be careful to select the correct option for your business.
+ISDN quotes usually have to be tailored - with a variety of factors considered in the price- but an estimated monthly cost is between £15 and £25.
+The price is not dissimilar from a POTS line, so it is worth bearing in mind that you will need to be careful to select the correct option for your business.

 ISDN30 Small Business Phone Lines

 Another step up from ISDN, ISDN30 business phone lines are the perfect option for any small business.
 Capable of running 8 lines simultaneously, an ISDN30 business phone line allows a larger number of staff to work quickly and efficiently without having to worry about poor quality or overloaded systems.

 As you would expect, an ISDN30 phone line will cost your small business slightly more, but the money is definitely worth investing.
 With this form of installation, you can feel more than safe in the knowledge that your staff can get everything done that they need to get done.